With Nothing Left To Sell, RadioShack Is Selling Itself To People

 RadioShack, an almost 100-year-old American chain of wireless and electronics stores, had a hell of ride at retail.
 The cradle of building your own electronics at home, and an early participant in the PC revolution, is finally facing the end after a long, slow death at the hands of consumer disinterest, a dysfunctional marriage with Sprint.
 From a report: Tons of electronics stores have shuttered over the past decade, but few are as tragic as RadioShack, which filed for bankruptcy in 2015, appeared to be rescued by Sprint in agreement to co-share the stores, then got kicked to the curb and had to file for a second bankruptcy this past March.
 The new agreement means hundreds of RadioShack shops will officially close down and be replaced by Sprint stores, fizzling out dreams of the Maker movement.
 So while this is an end to another chapter of our American electronics retail culture, we do have to wonder: how are the folks at RadioShack doing?
 They have been selling the leftover stocks of electronics for a while, with only mostly store fixtures, ladders, and carpet tiles seemingly left on offer.
 This is what RadioShack posted earlier this month.
 The company has since been tweeting about the leftover stuff it has up on sale, though.

-Digikey kicks their butt (Score:4, Interesting)
+Digikey kicks their butt (Score:5, Interesting)

 Actually, I think surface mount kicked their butt.
 I spent a lot of money at Radio Shack in my youth.